HamdyAR/trade-capture-system/docs/my-doc.md

 - 3. **Lack of Validation and Testing**
 - **Description**
-The absence of validation checks and unit test for the `calculateCahsflowValue()` allowed the incorrect rate percentage handling and data type usage to go undetected.
+The absence of validation checks and unit test for the `calculateCashflowValue()` allowed the incorrect rate percentage handling and data type usage to go undetected.
 - **Why It Occurred**
 The test coverage likely focused on functional corretcness (the method runs without errors) rather than verifying financail accuracy and consistency across different rate ans notional scenarios.

 ### Proposed Solution
+The simple interest formula was refactored accordingly to make use of the approrpriate data type, `double` for every variable in the `calculateCashflowValue()` method to prevent floating-point errors and inflated cashflow values were prevented by implementing proper rate handling by dividing by 100.

+The fix was verified using the `testCashflowValue_QuarterlySchedule` method which correctly generated a value of 87500.00 for a $10M trade at a 3.5% rate.
+Other schedules(e.g. monthly, yearly etc) were tested successfully.

 ## Step 5 (Full-Stack Feature Implementation) Documentation
 This documentation covers the design considerations and justifications applied while implementing the settlement instructions feature on the backend and frontend side of the application.

+### Design Considerations

+#### Additional Info vs Direct Table
+The additional info extensibility and direct table adjsutment options were presented to implement the settlement instructions feature.

+**Decision**
+I adopted the additional info method to implement settlement instructions.

+- **Justification**
+Fully extensible — supports future settlement-related attributes.

+No schema changes required (uses existing AdditionalInfo structure).

+Follows enterprise-grade design patterns used in scalable trade systems.

+Enables reuse of existing AdditionalInfo service/repository logic

+**Data Validation**
+The annotations @NotNull, @Size, and @Pattern were used to enforce the data validation rules regarding 10–500 characters and unsafe/special characters.

+**Frontend Integration Requirements**
+Trade Booking Form Enhancement

+- Added a Settlement Instructions input field in the Trade Booking Modal.

+- Displayed settlement instructions in the trade detail view.

+- Added a “Settlement Instructions” column to the trade blotter/grid.